tldr-pages/tldr/pages/common/xmlstarlet.md

 # xmlstarlet

 > A command-line XML/XSLT toolkit.
-> Note: You will likely need to know XPath: <https://developer.mozilla.org/en-US/docs/Web/XPath>.
+> NOTE: You will likely need to know XPath: <https://developer.mozilla.org/en-US/docs/Web/XPath>.
 > More information: <https://xmlstar.sourceforge.net/docs.php>.

 - Format an XML document and print to `stdout`: